-Objective E.1.3 : Increase the transfer rate of 20-24 year old students from 23.0% to 25.8%.
+Objective E.1.3 : Increase the transfer rate of 20-24 year old students from 23.0% in 2013-2014 to 25.8% in 2016-2017.
 Responsibilities Who Will Do It?
 Timeline By When?
-Action Steps What Will Be Done? , Step 1: Provide professional development to faculty to help students develop assignments that connect career goals to in-class assignments.
+Action Steps What Will Be Done?
+Step 1: Provide professional development to faculty to help students develop assignments that connect career goals to in-class assignments.
 Professional Development Coordinator Career Counselor May 2016 Step 2: Develop process for assessing students' career interests and use to inform development of SEP.
 Career Counselor May 2015 Step 3: Expand the transfer center services and provide more support to students (e.g.: essay writing workshops for transfer applications).
 Transfer Center Coordinator May 2016 Step 4: Require students to follow their SEPs to maintain priority registration.
 Dean, Student Success and Support December 2015 Step 5: Ensure every student has a complete SEP.
 Dean, Student Success and Support May 2015 Step 6: Create and offer a scholarship/transfer course and encourage transfer students to take the course.
 Chair, Counseling and Counseling Faculty May 2015 Step 7: Develop a three-year schedule based on SEPs and ensure that planned courses are available.
 Vice President Student Services Vice President Instruction May 2017 Step 8: Offer high demand classes at non-traditional times.
 Vice President Instruction May 2016 Step 9: Using the SEP, encourage students to attend both CHC and Valley to complete the work necessary to transfer.
-Director, Marketing and Public Information December 2015
+Director, Marketing and Public Information December 2015 and ongoing costs attributable to Equity funds for subsequent years.
+The budget is based on the 2014-15 allocation of \$277,748 with an additional 70% as suggested by the California Community College

-BUDGET
+SUMMARY BUDGET